Jira Integration

 - Check you have permission in Jira

-- Ensure correct Jira is configured for this project
+- Ensure the correct Jira is configured for this project

 Project Settings Not Visible